daniyalmurtaza11/Hotel-Travel-Management-System/README.md

 Hey Their Programmers !!!
-I have made a simple yet elegant C++ console project built using Object-Oriented Programming (OOP) and arrays.
+I have made a  elegant C++ console project built using Object-Oriented Programming (OOP) and arrays.
 It basically allows users to manage hotel room bookings (with multiple floors and dynamic pricing) and travel packages within a single system.

  Features: